Ways to keep learning when you are unable to have driving lessons

 £6.99 for the two apps in the bundle saving you 99p on the individual cost

 We know that roundabouts are a source of anxiety for many learners so why not learn the theory of roundabouts using this app while waiting for lessons to resume.

 Learn driving with 3D animations.
 Free taster with In-App purchases

 Driving Test simulation app for London test centres

 We normally suggest the coaching wheel as a tool to help you manage driving test nerves.
 Instead, you can use the coaching wheel to help you identify which areas of driving you would like to learn more about before restarting driving lessons.
 You can then use this as a study plan while learning about roadcraft, observing other people's driving or watching your driving instructors YouTube videos on manoeuvres.
 See the request box earlier in this article.

 Using observations to practice

 While nothing replaces experience from a driving lesson you can also begin learning or consolidate what you already know through observations.
 Observations and demonstrations are one of the key factors known to help build confidence.
-You can read more about other factors in our blog about confidence and Bandura's Theory of Self Efficacy.
+You can read more about other factors in our blog about driving confidence and Bandura's Theory of Self Efficacy.
 Does your driving instructor provide driving videos that you can watch on YouTube?
 Do any other local instructors?
 Can you learn by observing while you are a passenger?
-Alternatively why not try this animated online driving lessons simulator to fill in the gaps while your driving lessons have stopped.
+Alternatively, why not try this animated online driving lessons simulator to fill in the gaps while your driving lessons have stopped.

 Review your driving instructor